 The secret to delicious chicken?
 Beer, of course.
 As funny as it may look, sticking a chicken over your open beer can and cooking it will allow the brew to evaporate and keep the meat moist and flavorful.

 5. Use it as a resealable container

 Looking for a place to keep your small items?
-Beer (or any aluminum) cans can easily be made into resealable containers with a safety can opener, nail and plastic fork.
-This video from Shawn Boyle shows us how to make one in just three-and-a-half minutes:
+You can easily turn aluminum cans into resealable containers with a safety can opener, nail, and plastic fork.
+This video from Shawn Boyle shows how to make one in just three-and-a-half minutes: